Understanding Neurodiversity

 Create an Inclusive Environment

-To quote an autistic person; “We are freshwater fish in saltwater.
+To quote an Autistic person; “We are freshwater fish in saltwater.
 Put us in fresh water and we function just fine.
 Put us in saltwater and we struggle to survive”.

 Understanding and embracing neurodiversity in communities, schools, and workplaces can improve inclusivity for all people.
 Creating an environment that supports neurodivergence and recognises everyone’s strengths and differing needs is important.
 This can look like: